A team approach to care

 We welcome — and encourage you — to be as involved as possible in your child’s care.
 You are your child’s best advocate and champion.
 Do not hesitate to contact us with questions or concerns, no matter how large or small.

-• Beat NF (2 – 5 years): This music therapy program uses jazz music to address the social, motor and behavioral delays specific to each child.
-The program:
+• Music Heals (1 – 5 years): This music therapy program uses jazz music to address the social, motor and behavioral delays specific to each child.

 Clinical research